 The second problem is consistency.
 You may earn a quick profit off a handful of penny stocks, but rare is the investor who can do this frequently over long periods of time.
 Those that do are professionals, meaning they invest significant amounts of time and money (even professionals lose) in penny stock ventures.
 Unless you’re prepared for that kind of investing style, you shouldn’t expect to earn wealth off penny stocks alone.

 If you have extra money and you want to try penny stocks, by all means — give it a whirl.
 But if your goal is to invest for retirement, or you’re new to investing, penny stocks aren’t the smartest option for you.

-Because of their size, most penny stocks don’t meet the requirements to be traded on major market exchanges, such as the TSX.
-Instead, penny stocks are sold over-the-counter (OTC), such as on an over-the-counter bulletin board (OTCBB) or on “pink sheets.”
+Because of their size, most penny stocks don’t meet the requirements to be traded on major market exchanges, such as the Toronto Stock Exchange (TSX).
+Instead, penny stocks are sold over-the-counter (OTC), such as on an over-the-counter bulletin board (OTCBB) or “pink sheets.”

-Since penny stocks are traded OTC, you’ll have to find a broker who will buy and sell penny stocks on your behalf.
-Many will do this, but check your online brokerage ahead of time if this is something you’re interested in.
+Since penny stocks are traded OTC, you’ll have to find an online brokerage that will buy and sell penny stocks on your behalf.
+Many will offer this service, but check your online brokerage ahead of time if this is something you’re interested in.

 Once you have a broker who will conduct penny stock trades, you buy penny stocks as you would normal stocks: fund your account, choose your penny stock company, and place an order.